California Freemason: Masonic San Francisco

 726-728 Montgomery Street

-The Genella Building was the site of the first official meeting of California № 13 (later to become № 1) under master Levi Stowell, who carried the charter from Washington, D.C. to California.
+The Genella Building was the site of the first official meeting of California № 13 (later to become California № 1) under master Levi Stowell, who carried the charter from Washington, D.C. to California.
 The lodge held its first meeting there Nov.
-15, 1848, but didn’t stay long: By 1850, it had moved into a new hall on Kearny Street, the second of six meeting places in its first century.
+15, 1848 with eight members present and 37 visitors, but it didn’t stay long: By 1850, it had moved into a new hall on Kearny Street, the second of six meeting places in its first century, and then in 1852 to another location on Washington Street (see below, No. 2).
+A plaque commemorating the site was once affixed to the brick building on Montgomery, but was removed in recent years.

 2. San Francisco Hall